cml87/SpringCore_111_forJenkins/README.md

 </beans>
 ```
-The process of beans discovery, when configuring our beans through annotations, is called _Component Scanning_.
-Classes we want to be discovered in the component scan need to be annotated with `@Component` though.

 ### Autowiring: which are the bean classes and how to do the wiring
 The beans to be autowired can be defined either through `@Component` annotated classes, as we just saw, but can also be defined through `@Bean` annotated methods in a Java configuration class.
 For example, the bean `speakerRepository` is defined in the Java configuration file below, and is injected through setter in the class `SpeakerServiceImpl`: